amberz/Azure-Data-Services-Practices/Migrate Oracle Database to Azure/README.md

 ### Rehost

-Host Oracle Database on Azure VM
+Migrate Oracle Database to Azure Virtual Machine, for more information about how to install Oracle database on Azure Virtual Machine, see [Oracle VM images and their deployment on Microsoft Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-vm-solutions).

-For more information about how to install Oracle database on Azure Virtual Machine, see [Oracle VM images and their deployment on Microsoft Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-vm-solutions).
+For BCDR requirement, refer [Implement Oracle Data Guard on an Azure Linux virtual machine](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-oracle-dataguard), and [Implement Oracle Golden Gate on an Azure Linux VM](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-oracle-golden-gate)

 ### Refactor

-Migrate to Azure Database for PostgreSQL
+Migrate to Azure Database for PostgreSQL, Azure Data Migration Service can provide Oracle schemas and data migration, for more information, [Tutorial: Migrate Oracle to Azure Database for PostgreSQL online using DMS (Preview)](https://docs.microsoft.com/en-us/azure/dms/tutorial-oracle-azure-postgresql-online)

 ### Rearchitect

-Migrate to Azure SQL Database or Managed Instance
+Migrate to Azure SQL Database or Managed Instance, SQL Server Migration Assistant for Oracle can provide Oracle schema conversion and data migration to Azure SQL Database/Managed Instance.

 ### Cross-cloud connectivity(Interconnect)